 Synthetic CAP (the active compound in Feliway Multicat) is specifically researched for inter-cat conflict reduction, as it mimics the pheromone that communicates “we are a safe social group” rather than territorial familiarity.

-Feliway Classic vs. Multicat: Which One Do You Need?
+Feliway Classic vs. Multicat: Which Should You Choose?

 The two primary Feliway formulations address different stress presentations, and selecting the wrong one reduces effectiveness significantly.